 The Wheel with Hazel Sargent, broadcast October 24, 2022

 Mysteries & Monsters with Paul Bestall, broadcast October 3, 2022

 The Witching Hour with Patti Negri, broadcast September 19, 2022

 Endless Thread podcast, broadcast May 13, 2022, “Cyberwitches: From Zoom rituals to casting spells with emojis”

 Typical Workshop Presentations

-Cyber Magick and Online Ritual — with other members of my coven I have been doing ritual and magick online since 2000.
+Cyber Magic and Online Ritual — with other members of my coven I have been doing ritual and magic online since 2000.
 In this workshop we will look at the difference between physical and virtual ritual including the typical issues and problems with each.
 Includes a discussion of how to create great cyber ritual.